ZZhao-neuro/1P-2P-coregistration/README.md

 For jupyterlab installation,
 First install homebrew package manager (https://brew.sh), by following their instructions.
 Then run these codes in a terminal
-`brew install pipx
+`brew install pipx`
-pipx install jupyterlab –include-deps`
+`pipx install jupyterlab –include-deps`

-To run jupyterlab, run 'jupyter-lab' in a terminal
+To run jupyterlab, run `jupyter-lab` in a terminal.

 **Demo and instructions for use**